josteist/Compadre/README.md

---> COPY IN THE R-OUTPUT AND FIGURES.

 ## Compadre - package to estimate drivers and diversification rates.

-The Compadre package allows for the estimation of rates of speciation, extinction and sampling using data from the fossil record.
+The Compadre package allows for the estimation of rates of speciation/origination, extinction and sampling using data from the fossil record.
 The approach is based on capture-mark-recapture techniques with additions to include potential drivers of rates of diversification, including diversity dependence.
 Definition of models occur by way of formulas and parameter estimation is Bayesian with internal functions to sample the model.
 Functions to plot rates and drivers are also included.
-In addition four abiotic drivers (d180 and d13C isotopes, sea level and continental fragmentation) is included as well as a large dataset of invertebrate fossils from the Phanerozoic.
+The package also contains a selection of stage-level potential macroevolutionary drivers and a large dataset of Phanerozoic invertebrates downloaded from Paleobiology database.

 ## Installation
 Download and install package from github, requires devtools